MadMartian/hydrazine-path-finding/README.md

         path = pathFinder.updatePathFor(myEntity);
     } while (game.running());

+### Selecting a Destination
+For some approaches including random entity wandering (e.g. animals wandering around randomly) it is very uncommon for a caller to select a target wander destination that is reachable (because this in-turn depends on path-finding, so you have a chicken and egg paradox).
+To remedy these situations one can make use of the `TargetingStrategy.gravitySnap` strategy or the `TargetingStrategy.bestEffort` strategy located in `com.extollit.gaming.ai.path.PathOptions` (see the inline documentation there for details) as a means of responding to destinations that the path-finder cannot immediately confirm as reachable (e.g. a block up in the middle of the air).

+Targeting strategies are defined using the `com.extollit.gaming.ai.path.PathOptions` object and passed to one of the `com.extollit.gaming.ai.path.HydrazinePathFinder` methods whose prototype takes such an object.  `PathOptions` also employs a builder pattern for method-chaining convenience:

+    final HydrazinePathFinder pathFinder = new HydrazinePathFinder(myEntity, myWorld);
+    final PathOptions pathOptions = new PathOptions()
+        .targetingStrategy(PathOptions.TargetingStrategy.gravitySnap)

+    final IPath path = pathFinder.initiatePathTo(4, 4.2, 8.1, pathOptions);

+    if (path != null)
+    do {
+        path = pathFinder.updatePathFor(myEntity);
+    } while (game.running());

+It's a good idea to maintain static instances of `PathOptions` objects for performance reasons rather than construct a new instance for each path-finding operation.

 ### Path-finding Scheduling
 There are three different ways to refine how much computing resources are allocated to a particular entity's path-finding object through what is called a scheduling priority, namely `low`, `high` and `extreme`.
 The higher the scheduling priority